 Normally I only free-range my gals at certain hours of the day.
 Usually from 3 pm until they decide it’s time to roost which is usually nightfall.
 I do this for two reasons…..

 This ensures that my eggs are always in the coop where I can find them.
 FYI: most free-ranging hens will lay their eggs when they want and where you want.

-- It also assures me that my hens are safe in their coop and run during twilight and daybreak when it is still a bit dark out.
-(If you still need to predator proof your coop, you can read How to Create a Predator Free Chicken Run here) When they are free ranging, I check on them more often.
-Hens have a one track mind especially when they are scratching for treats and can quickly find themselves in trouble without even realizing it.[spacer height=”20px”] [spacer height=”20px”]
+It also assures me that my hens are safe inside of their coop during twilight and daybreak when it is still a bit dark out.
+(If you still need to predator proof your coop, you can read How to Create a Predator Free Chicken Run)

 Over the years I have learned how to get my gals to scratch where I want and when I want.
 They are amazing bug eaters and I cannot tell you how much my garden has thrived since I have included my hens in my soil prep.